thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 ## Overview

-This is a continuation of [Adding Products to Cart with Commerce.JS using Vue.js](https://codesandbox.io/s/sad-snow-434s3).
+This is a continuation of the example [Adding Products to Cart with Commerce.JS using Vue.js](https://codesandbox.io/s/sad-snow-434s3), and [this guide](https://github.com/thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/blob/master/README.md).

 If you haven’t done so already, create an account so you can access the Chec Dashboard and add products through your dashboard.
-In this guide, backpacks will be the products used for demonstration.
+In this guide, backpacks (instead of car rims) will be the demo products used.

 This guide will cover: